Medicare Part A

 Important Reminders about Part A:

-It's free but it does not offer full coverage.
+While Medicare Part A is often premium-free, it does not offer full coverage.
 Additional coverage is often needed to reduce your out-of-pocket costs and minimize financial risk.
 You can get additional coverage through Medicare Part B, Part C or Part D.